HOW T0 PLAY RAINBOW QUEST!

 Playing Time: Approximately 40 minutes.
 For fewer than five players, use both dice, but advance only the number indicated on one of the two dice.
 If the group has limited time or more than 5 players, use both dice and choose to advance the number of spaces indicated by either of the two numbers shown on the dice or the sum of the two, then use the 90-second timer for each turn. (see rules 5 and 6).

-Number of players: The optimal number of players is 3 – 8.
+Number of players: Rainbow Quest! can be great fun with as few as two players, but we find that the optimal number of players is 3 – 8.
 For larger groups, form teams of players, selecting one representative for each turn.
 This is especially recommended for players who may not be comfortable reading aloud.

 Difficulty Level: Beginners may reject the first card selected, placing it at the back of its color section and select another, up to a maximum of three cards.
 Advanced players respond to the first card selected from the front of each color section.